PerfunctoryOrator/spsbtp/README.md

 ## Licence

-This project is licensed under the MIT License.
+This project is licensed under the MIT licence.
 See the [LICENSE](LICENSE) file for more details.
-The icons used in this project are from [Google’s Material Icons](https://fonts.google.com/icons) and are licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+The icons used in this project are from [Google’s Material Icons](https://fonts.google.com/icons) and are licensed under the [Apache licence 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 See [LICENSE_Material_Icons](LICENSE_Material_Icons) for details.
 The original SVGs were slightly modified for integration purposes.

 ---